 - Pneumonia can also result from being on a ventilator, which is known as ventilator-associated pneumonia.

 Caring for Your Lungs

 - Make an appointment with your primary care provider to get a lung health assessment and lung screening.

-- Join a support group, like the Better Breathers Club, for individuals with emphysema, asthma, COPD, pulmonary fibrosis and their caregivers.
+- See our Calendar to join the Better Breathers Club support group for individuals with emphysema, asthma, COPD, pulmonary fibrosis and their caregivers.

 - Exercise.
 Even low-level activity can improve both your lungs and your heart.

 - Wash your hands and disinfect frequently touched surfaces regularly to prevent respiratory infections.

 - Eliminate household toxins/ improve indoor air quality.